EmanuelCastanho/solar_panels_detection/README.md

 </a>

-## Example
+## Model

-Detection on a test image of the dataset with a model based on YOLOv8x trained for 100 epochs.<br>
+A model based on YOLOv8x trained for 100 epochs is provided on request (137MB).
-Red bounding boxes are detected solar panels.<br>
-Model provided on request (137MB).

 ![](fig.png)